Cloud-SPAN/nerc-metagenomics03-qc-assembly/_episodes/03-assembly.md

 Once it has finished you should see an output table like this:
 ~~~
 file            format  type  num_seqs     sum_len  min_len   avg_len    max_len
-assembly.fasta  FASTA   DNA        148  14,941,594    3,164  100,956.7  6,068,569
+assembly.fasta  FASTA   DNA        154  15,042,667    3,164  97,679.7  6,068,626
 ~~~
 {: .output}

 In this table we can see the input file, the format of the file, the type of sequence and other statistics.
+Yours may differ a little to ours as some steps of the process can introduce variation which can result in a slightly different assembly.

 Using this table of statistics, answer the questions below.
 > ## Exercise X: Looking at basic statistics